cucumber-attic/cucumber-engine/docs/commands/generate_snippet.md

 # Command Type: Generate Snippet

 This command is sent by the program asking the caller to generate a step definition snippet.
 Once complete, the caller should send an [action complete](./action_complete.md) with the snippet.
-The snippet can include `{{keyword}}` which will be replaced by the proper step keyword in the formatters.
+The snippet can include `{{keywordType}}` which will be replaced by the proper step keyword (Given / When / Then) in the formatters.

 ```
 {